carlocab/tmux-nvr/README.md

     nvr file.txt

 This opens `file.txt` in `nvim`, but leaves you in the shell you called `nvr` from.
-To immediately switch back to `nvim` as it opens the file, run
+To immediately switch the current pane to `nvim` as it opens the file, run

     nvr-tmux file.txt